isabekovgg/wallpaperGG-flutter-/README.md

  Clone and run project with "flutter run" command in terminal)

- \npermissions for ios and android not fully writen
+ permissions for ios and android not fully writen